 Teen Court Process

-Failure to comply with the sentencing results in the matter being referred back to the police department for more traditional handling.
+- Failure to comply with the sentencing results in the matter being referred back to the Municipal Court for more traditional handling.